sabrinaforrester/notebook.py/python_notes.md

     print(f"We are counting numbers odd numbers: {count}") count += 1
 ```
-    - f is a string iterpolation similar to format

 > **Break** stops the exceution of the loop enitrely
 ```